There is a lot of information on how to start growing your vegetables at home.

 9. Fertilise with intent and purpose

-Do not fertilise your vegetable garden too early as a matter of course.
+Do not fertilize your vegetable garden too early.
 Seedlings and young plants do not need fertilizers early on.

-Actually, I often find that my soil is fertile enough to deliver one full harvest before the bed needs to be enriched.
+I often find that my soil is fertile enough to deliver one harvest before the bed needs to be enriched.
 Exceptions to the rule include vigorous growers like tomatoes and kale.

-Also, do not give vegetables that bear fruits, like tomatoes and peppers, fertilisers that are high in nitrogen when they are mature and flower.
-Nitrogen fuels leaf and foliage production and should not be given to tomato or pepper plants that are flowering as it could lead to flower drop.
+Also, do not give vegetables that bear fruits, like tomatoes and peppers, fertilizers that are high in nitrogen when they are mature and flower.
+Nitrogen fuels leaf and foliage production and should not be given to flowering tomato or pepper plants as it could lead to flower drop.

 10. Do not overwater your vegetables

-Incorrect frequent watering in small quantities may in fact lead to roots growing shallow in their search for moisture.
+Incorrect frequent watering in small quantities may lead to roots growing shallow in their search for moisture.

-This is the opposite to what you want.
+This is the opposite of what you want.

 Instead, water when the vegetable garden bed is dry 1-2 knuckles deep.
-And never get the plants wet, always water the mulch between the plants.
+And never get the plants wet; water the mulch between the plants.

 Remember, you want moist, not wet soil.